Garden Dilemmas, Delights & Discoveries, Ask Mary Stone, New Jersey Garden blog

 Moth Orchid

 Watering is one of the trickier yet most important cultural practices.
-Allow the potting mix to dry out completely before watering, then water until it runs out the bottom of the pot.
-No sitting in water though.
-Humidity trays or gravel on top of saucers can catch the excess and help maintain the preferred 50% humidity.
+Allow the potting mix to dry out completely before watering, then water until it runs out of the bottom of the pot.
+No sitting in water, though.
+Humidity trays or gravel on saucers can catch excess moisture and help maintain the preferred 50% humidity.

 It’s from the new growth that new blooms come, so Gloria’s orchids sound healthy.
 The yellowing leaves are likely the normal shedding of old leaves.
-You can let the them die back naturally or cut them off with a clean utensil to prevent disease.
-If the yellowing leaves have dark slimy spots, its cause for concern that there’s a fungus among us or a bacteria.
+You can let them die back naturally or cut them off with a clean utensil to prevent disease.
+If the yellowing leaves have dark, slimy spots, it’s cause for concern that there’s a fungus or bacteria among us.

-Orchids at shows or public gardens such as Longwood Gardens in Kennett Square, PA or the New York Botanical Gardens in Bronx NY remind me of fine art on display at a museum.
+Orchids at shows or public gardens such as Longwood Gardens in Kennett Square, PA, or the New York Botanical Gardens in the Bronx, NY, remind me of fine art on display at a museum.
 It’s the time of year to indulge in orchid shows as their peak bloom times are typically winter to late spring.

 Mary Stone, Garden Dilemmas, Ask Mary Stone,Gardening tips, Garden Blogs, Stone Associates Landscape Design, Garden Blog,Northern New Jersey Landscape Designer,Orchids, Lady Slipper Orchid